adobrzyc/modulos.documentation/docs/modulos/index.md

 # What is Modulos ?
-It's a very simple library that brings a proposal on how to treat the application configuration process.
+It's a simple library that brings a proposal on how to treat the application configuration process.
 With Modulos you can share functionalities over projects/solutions/organizations via modules that affect the application in a predictable way.
 It's also useful to split the single application into more readable parts.

-Besides even if you don't like the whole library ;( you still can use some of the exposed functionalities (e.q. pipelines).

 # Pipelines
 Modulos uses in many places the concept of the pipelines, it may be useful if you take a look into [pipeline documentation](modulos/pipeline/index.md)